+River vessels

-40 - 50 years
+Hull and superstructure 40 - 50 years

-40 - 50 years
+Machinery 40 - 50 years

-10 years
+Hotel and restaurant 10 years

-5 years
+Navigation equipment 5 years

+Ocean and expedition ships •

-32 years
+Hull, deck and machinery 32 years

-24 years
+Interior 24 years

 The Group estimates the residual value of its vessels and ships based on long-term estimates of their resale value at the end of their useful life to the Group but before the end of their physical and economic lives to others, the comparable market for ocean and expedition ships, the historical resale value of the Group's river vessels and the higher resale value potential of vessels exposed primarily to fresh water.
 The Group estimates the residual value of its vessels or ships at approximately 15% to 20% of the original vessel or ship cost.